 Community members and guests to the campus may use our online resources for research and educational purposes at designated computers in the library.
 A librarian will log you onto a computer.

 - UW Colleges Computing Usage Guidelines: "The use of computing and networking resources is primarily for purposes related to the University's mission of education, research, and public service."
 UWMC students and faculty doing class work and research always have first priority for computer use.

 - Non-students are generally limited to a maximum of one hour.
 This policy is strictly enforced when others are waiting.

-- Printing is 10 cents per page paid at front desk or reference desk.
+- Printing is 10 cents per page and can be paid at front desk or reference desk.

 - For personal computer use (such as extended email sessions, game playing, chatting, personal business transactions) please contact your local public library.